 Roughly chop and saute any alliums, including onions, leeks, and garlic, in a glug of oil over a medium warmness until they begin to caramelize.

-Add a dash of white wine, enough to cowl the bottom of the pan and bring to a boil, scraping the pan to dislodge and dissolve any brown bits.
+Add a dash of white wine to cover the bottom of the pan, and boil, scraping the pan to dislodge and dissolve any brown bits.

-Add another saved stock veggies and the parmesan rinds, then add water to cover.
+Add another saved stock of veggies and the parmesan rinds, then add water to cover.

-Bring to a boil, flip down to a simmer and cook over a low warmness for approximately an hour, until the broth is wealthy and flavourful, then strain.
+Bring to a boil, flip to a simmer, and cook over a low warmness for approximately an hour until the broth is wealthy and flavourful, then strain.

 Serve at once or store in the refrigerator or freezer for later use.